wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

    * Salesforce Campground.

-   * Hands-on Training (HoT) classes are offered for additional fee, where you can learn directly from Salesforce University experts.
+   * Hands-on Training (HoT) classes are offered for additional fee, where you can learn directly from Salesforce University experts, live and in-person.

-   * Half-priced ($99) certification exams and SalesforceU live classes.
+   * Half-priced ($99) certification exams

    * <strong>Dream Valley</strong> gives back to the community.

+   * Experience zones?

 Partner-sponsored parties and events also take place all week long.